Frederik Adeler (1764–1816)

-Frederik Adeler (25 July 1764 - 23 August 1816) was a Danish noble and government official who served as lord president (overpræsidenmt) of Copenhagen from 1805 until his death in 1816.
+Frederik Adeler (25 July 1764 - 23 August 1816) was a Danish noble and government official who served as lord president (overpræsident) of Copenhagen from 1805 until his death in 1816.
 He had also served as the County Governor and Diocesan Governor of several counties in Denmark-Norway.

 Early life

-Adeler was born on 25 July 1675 at Adelersborg as the son of Baron Conrad Wilhelm Adeler and Ulrika Helene de Cicignon.
+Adeler was born on 25 July 1764 at Adelersborg as the son of Baron Conrad Wilhelm Adeler and Ulrika Helene de Cicignon.
 His paternal grandfather was Frederik Adeler.